hack-the-crisis-web/htc-web/src/pages/agenda/index.md

 13:00 UTC Announcing accepted teams (via Slack)

-* Once approved teams can start hacking whenever they want
+* Approved teams can start hacking whenever they want
 * Team leads create private channels for their teams in our Slack workspace

-13:00 UTC Grand Opening Ceremony Broadcast (via [Zoom](https://zoom.us/))
+13:00 UTC Grand Opening Ceremony Broadcast (via Youtube Live

 13:30 UTC Opening Ceremonies for all Tracks (happening in parallel via Zoom)